marianaraca/amigo_materials/WRITEUP.md

 5. **Output** — writes a summary report.

 ## Tools used
-- I asked Claude to generate some fake data to work with
 - I used python and pandas for data cleaning
 - Plain string templates for email drafting
 - Output to CSV and text files
+- I asked Claude to generate some fake data to test it on